-The EMT Director will conduct a post-incident debriefing and prepare an after-action review report to capture lessons learned following every EMT activation.
+The EMT Director will ensure that a post-incident debriefing is conducted, and an after-action report is completed that captures lessons learned following every EMT activation.

-The EMT Director is responsible for conducting a debriefing with the EMT members within 24 hours of deactivation.
+The EMT Director is responsible for ensuring that a debriefing with the EMT members occurs within 24 hours of deactivation.
 During the debriefing, team members should discuss what went well, lessons learned, and actions to improve response procedures.